End-to-End Low-Level Neural Control of an Industrial-Grade 6D Magnetic Levitation System: Introduction

-In this paper, we introduce the first E2E neural control of a 6D MagLev system.
-In order to implement this, we publish a highly optimized real-time-capable inference library for feedforward and recurrent neural networks.
-Next, we empirically analyze the accuracy and robustness of the neural controller, especially dealing with covariate shift by compensating systematic pose deviations.
+In this paper, we introduce the first E2E neural controller for a 6D MagLev system.
+We present this integration of hard real-time neural inference with an industrial magnetic levitation architecture as a novel system-level contribution.
+To enable this, we publish a highly optimized real-time-capable inference library for feedforward and recurrent neural networks.
+Next, we empirically analyze the accuracy and robustness of the neural controller, especially dealing with covariate shift by compensating for systematic pose deviations.
 Experiments with a real MagLev system confirm robust, accurate control, strong generalization, and even extrapolation to unseen reference poses and system dynamics.
-These results demonstrate the potential of E2E neural control in MagLev as a representative case of industrial automation, establishing a baseline for future research.
+These results demonstrate the potential of E2E neural control in MagLev as a representative case of industrial automation, establishing an initial baseline for future research.